 Check out this video on a $50 million ransomware attack from REvil:

 Average estimates on the ransom requests vary greatly, but the actual ransom (which we don’t recommend paying) might only be a fraction of the total cost.
-In many cases, whole companies are forced to go offline until the incident is resolved.
+Often, whole companies are forced to go offline until the incident is resolved.
 They generally need to hire a team to conduct a forensic audit.
 And there’s also the hidden cost of a reputation blow.

 MSPs reported that the average ransom cost for small businesses was $5,900.
-But depending on the size of the company, forensic audits can cost anywhere from $10k to $100k.
+But depending on the company’s size, forensic audits can cost anywhere from $10k to $100k.

-If that cost sounds devastating to a small business, your intuition is correct.
+Your intuition is correct if that cost sounds devastating to a small business.

 How to Protect Your Small Business Against Ransomware